BadgerSabre/FrontEnd-Takehome/README.md

 # FrontEnd-Takehome

 This user creation form was built using react.js and styled using bootstrap.
+It features a render test and snapshot test for the main component.

 ## Getting Started